3 DAYS ROME FLORENCE

-I always wanted to visit Rome, but for all kind of reasons, I couldn’t till this October.
+I always wanted to make a trip to Rome and Florence, but for all kind of reasons, I couldn’t till this October.
 I took 3 days off from my work, my wife Maria did the same…and boom!
 Rome, here we come!

 We arrived around 10 am.
 As we had only our hand luggage, in a few minutes we were to the bus terminal to pick our bus.
 We were dropped at the terminal (our line was the red one) Anagnina station.
 We took off in PonteLungo.

 We booked our room through this site , actually, it was really good!
 It was n

 ot a hotel in the strict meaning of the word.
 The owner, a very nice lady has almost one floor in her possession in an old building and she made 4 individual bedrooms.
 Its bedroom has its own bathroom, a huge really comfy bed and a balcony.
 All rooms are renovated and they are really cute!
 Unfortunately, I realized that I have no photos of our room, but the photos in the link above are for real!
 Very good option for your accommodation, I totally suggest it!
 We had breakfast every morning in the kitchen.
 You could make coffee, you had juice, milk, cookies cake and all this kind of things.

 It took us almost 10 minutes on foot to reach the metro station.
 The Rome metro has 3 lines, and it is very easy to wander into it with no problem whatsoever.